 Scientists have discovered an interesting link between prescription medication and depression.

-Since 2013, the diagnosis of major depression in the United States has risen by a staggering 33% and people have noticed.
-Pharmaceutical companies spend millions on advertising trying to convince the general public that Prozac and Zoloft are the answer.
 Others blame social media addiction or the fact that Millennials, the group most acutely affected by this issue, are dealing with nearly insurmountable student loan debt.
 There are hundreds of theories bouncing around between psychology departments and media talking heads, but in reality there's probably no one root cause.
 That said, a new study in the Journal of the American Medicine Association (JAMA) by Dima Mazan Qato may have just uncovered a new log to toss onto the already raging fire.
 According to the report, common prescription medicines–so common they're in an estimated one third of American households–may be contributing to the rising rate of depression in the United States.

 The study includes drugs like beta-blockers, prescription strength ibuprofen, and birth control pills, but stops short of saying that these definitely cause symptoms of depression in otherwise healthy individuals on their own.
 The real danger occurs when prescriptions are mixed.
 It's perfectly normal for people to need more than one medication to help them with their health issues but Qato's finding suggest that when drugs are mixed, their side effects can be compounded.